Do you have problems with your Samsung Galaxy Tab S8?

 The device is old

 If you have an old phone and the phone is still working fine, the laggy user interface is likely caused by the phone's hardware.

 Over time the hardware of a phone may wear out and become slow.
 You can not do anything other than buying a new phone in such cases.

 Samsung Galaxy Tab S8 Fast Battery Drain

 Does your Samsung Galaxy Tab S8 have a poor battery life?
-The fast battery drain on your device could be due to several factors—anything from a bug in your tablet's firmware or an app to hardware issues such as a dying battery.
+The fast battery drain on your device could be due to several factors—anything from a bug in your phone's firmware or an app to hardware issues such as a dying battery.